Watergun/DuckLife/README.txt

 I use OpenGL as graphics engine.

-SPECIFIC:
-Every object in DuckLife is a child class of the abstract class CObject, which simply contains a mesh as 3d-model and a string to define an identifier.
+ENGINE: OpenGL

+CLASSES: The diagram in Classes.png describes the relation of
+	the most classes in this repository.
+They are all the basis of a functioning game.
+	The most important class is CGame.
+	It contains the main loop, the render and the move method.